Nramyanaga/Nramyanaga/README.md

 # 💫 About Me:
-👋 Hello, I'm Ramyanaga Nagarur!<br>🌟 Welcome to my GitHub profile!<br>I'm passionate about coding, AI, data science and love working on projects that make an impact.<br><br>🔭 Currently working on: Updating my current projects<br>🌱 Learning: Data Structures and Algorithms [What you're learning right now, like Python, React, etc.]<br>🤝 Looking to collaborate on: Anything coding related!<br>💬 Ask me about: Music, dance, and travel<br>⚡ Fun fact: Since I was young I have been learning an Indian Classical Dance called Bharatanatyam!
+👋 Hello, I'm Ramyanaga Nagarur!<br>🌟 Welcome to my GitHub profile!<br>I'm passionate about coding, AI, data science and love working on projects that make an impact.<br><br>🔭 Currently working on: Updating my current projects<br>🌱 Learning: Data Structures and Algorithms<br>🤝 Looking to collaborate on: Anything coding related!<br>💬 Ask me about: Music, dance, and travel<br>⚡ Fun fact: Since I was young I have been learning an Indian Classical Dance called Bharatanatyam!

 ## 🌐 Socials: